Unfinished Engineered Hardwood

-With the Owens product the final vertical height becomes 5/8" of an inch whereas the others are 1 1/2 inches and up to 2 3/4" Baseboards are no longer compromised.
+With an engineered product the final vertical height becomes 5/8 to 3/4 inch (depending on sources) of an inch whereas the others are approximately 1 1/2 inches and up to 2 3/4" Baseboards are no longer compromised.
 Entry doors and kitchen appliance clearances, just to mention a few items, are no longer a problem.
-Owens engineered plank has a very similar wear layer to that of common solid hardwoods shown in the illustrations below.
-It can be refinished multiple times, stained to any color, comes unfinished in ten different species and a variety of widths.
+Most of the higher quality unfinished engineered have a very similar wear layer to that of common solid hardwoods shown in the illustration below.
+They can be refinished multiple times, stained to any color and comes unfinished in a variety of species and widths.

-Owens Plank is installed like any other engineered wood floor.
+The product is installed like any other engineered wood floor.
 For concrete applications it is glued direct with a urethane adhesive, as in the case of the industry leader Bostiks Best.
 Over wood subfloors the product can be glued, stapled, or nailed.
-Owens gets nothing but raving reviews from professionals across the United States.
+Some of the better manufacturers include Owens Plank and Real Wood Floors.

 Cost Savings Versus Older Methods of Site Finished Floors On Concrete